bettycakez/blog/content/posts/family_tech_market_map.md

 ---
 ## Let’s build to care for the modern family, together

+While the nuclear family is dead, the modern family is thriving.
+Millennial women and individuals who’re looking for agency and choice across the care continuum — from family planning to child launching — are turning to Family Tech.
+Ultimately, these tech-enabled products and services are a $46B and growing opportunity to build and invest in bettering the health outcomes of women, mothers, parents, children, and families.

-Family Tech is deeply personal to me.
-I’m the [Chief of Staff](http://www.capablehealth.com/) at Capable Health where we provide Family Tech builders with the software infrastructure for modern care delivery, a Venture Fellow at [Susa Ventures](http://www.susaventures.com/) where we invest in early-stage Family Tech founders, and a millennial woman who’s starting to assess her own family planning options.
+And that’s why Family Tech is deeply personal to me.
+I’m the [Chief of Staff](http://www.capablehealth.com/) at Capable Health where we provide Family Tech builders with the software infrastructure for modern care delivery, and a Venture Fellow at [Susa Ventures](http://www.susaventures.com/) where we invest in early-stage Family Tech founders.
+But I"m also a millennial woman who’s starting to assess her own family planning options.

+While this article served as a “primer” of sorts on the Family Tech space, there’s tons more to unpack.
+I’ll be diving into a few categories over the next months to break down trends and white space opportunities.
+Subscribe below to get notified.

 Over the next few months, I’m going to dive into a few Family Tech categories to break down trends I’m bullish on, and white space opportunities I’m seeing in the market.
 Subscribe below to get notified.

-I hope to be helpful to founders building to care for the modern family.
+If you're a founder building in this space, I hope to be helpful.
 Please do reach out at [@thebettychang](https://twitter.com/thebettychang) or [by email](mailto:bttychng@gmail.com).

 ---
 *A big thank you to [Derick En'Wezoh](https://www.linkedin.com/in/derickenwezoh/) at Susa Ventures for your feedback, advice and encouragement in pulling this market map together.*